AlbertClemente/IggyNote/README.md

 # IggyNote

-Proyecto personal para estudio de integración de Angular con Firebase.
+A chat app with Angular and Firebase.